Harry Washington: Rebellion in Sierra Leone

 In 1800 Washington was among several hundred settlers who rose up in a brief rebellion against British rule.
 The precipitating issue was one familiar from the American Revolution: taxation.
 The Sierra Leone Company, which ran the colony for the British government, required the settlers to pay taxes, called quitrents, for using their land, which land remained the property of the company.
 The rebels formed a provisional government and wrote a set of laws, which they nailed to the office door of a company administrator.

 Internal exile and death

 The Sierra Leone Company responded by sending a corps of recently arrived black Jamaican maroons against the rebels.
-In the trials that followed the defeat of the rebellion, Washington was among the rebels sentenced to banishment to Bullom Shore, another location in Sierra Leone.
+In the trials that followed the defeat of the rebellion, Washington was among the rebels sentenced to banishment to Bullom Shore, a flat but fertile area north of the new colony where Lungi Airport is located today.
 He became one of the two leaders of a new settlement but died there of disease.
 His descendants and those of other African Americans make up a portion of the Sierra Leone Creole people.